ArismitaM/face_detection/README.md

 ## How To Run
 There are 3 main codes.
-–The cnn_face_encoder.py file is used to detect faces in each frame of the video and make a pickle file out of it.
+– The cnn_face_encoder.py file is used to detect faces in each frame of the video and make a pickle file out of it.

-–The clusterFaces.py file is used to group similar faces into classes and make another pickle file of clustered faces.
+– The clusterFaces.py file is used to group similar faces into classes and make another pickle file of clustered faces.

-–The comperator_actual.py file is used to compare the faces in the new video with the faces the machine was trained with (detection).
+– The comperator_actual.py file is used to compare the faces in the new video with the faces the machine was trained with (detection).
 The pickle files and mmod_human_face_detector.dat must be linked at the necessary places.

 Terminal commands are as follows: